(Last updated 10/2/17)

 - Suggestions for Completing Your Form (Word, 2 pages, 40 KB)

-(MES required, no interview) – 10 Youth – Estimated Cost: $235.00.
+State 4-H & Youth Conference √ (MES required, no interview) – 10 Youth – Estimated Cost: $250.00.
 Selected youth spend four days on the UW-Madison Campus (late June) where they choose to participate in a variety of seminars, tours, general assemblies, and recreational activities, while also getting a taste of college life.
 Youth must attend State 4-H & Youth Conference before being eligible for all other award trips, except the Chicago Daze trip.
 Participants must be in grades 8-10 as of October 1, 2017.

-(MES and interview required) – 2 Youth – Estimated Cost: $1,200.00.
-Delegates participate in self-development seminars, tours and a service project, while exchanging ideas with youth from across the country in Atlanta, Georgia (tentatively), November 25 – 29, 2016.
-Participants must be in grades 10-11 as of October 1, 2016.
-National 4-H Conference:
+National 4-H Congress ∗ (MES and interview required) – 2 Youth – Estimated Cost: $1,200.00.
+Delegates participate in self-development seminars, tours and a service project, while exchanging ideas with youth from across the country in Atlanta, GA, November 23–27, 2018.
+Participants must be in grades 10-12 as of October 1, 2017 with maximum age of 18 on Jan.
+1 of program year.

-(MES and interview required) – 1 Youth selected to apply – Estimated Cost: $1,200.00.
-The 2017 conference will be March 25th – 30th in Washington D. C. Six (6) youth in grade 10-12 are selected on the state level to attend.
+National 4-H Conference ∗ (MES and interview required) – 1 Youth selected to apply – Estimated Cost: $1,300.00.
+The 2018 conference will be April 6 – 12 in Washington D. C. Six (6) to eight (8) youth in grade 10-12 are selected on the state level to attend.
 Each participant selects an issue and works with other youth from across the country to develop plans that help direct future 4-H programming.
 Delegates spend the majority of time contributing to stimulating, task oriented groups.
 One day is spent on Capitol Hill with legislators and touring.
-Participants must be in grades 10-12 as of October 1, 2016.
-4-H Key Award:
+Participants must be in grades 10-12 as of October 1, 2017 with minimum age of 15 and maximum 18 on Jan.
+1 of program year.

-(MES and interview required) – 2 Youth – This state-level award is sponsored by the Wisconsin Farm Bureau and its affiliates, and provides special recognition to 4-H members who have demonstrated consistent growth in their club program, developed their leadership abilities, and been helpful in their club and community.
+4-H Key Award (MES and interview required) – 2 Youth.
+This state-level award is sponsored by the Wisconsin Farm Bureau and its affiliates, and provides special recognition to 4-H members who have demonstrated consistent growth in their club program, developed their leadership abilities, and been helpful in their club and community.
 Participants must be at least 14 years of age as of January 1, 2017.
 This award is only given once.